MicrosoftDocs/sql-docs/docs/2014/database-engine/revert-the-word-breakers-used-by-search-to-the-previous-version.md

 ms.assetid: 29b4488e-4c6a-4bf0-a64d-19e2fdafa7ae
 caps.latest.revision: 10
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Revert the Word Breakers Used by Search to the Previous Version
-  [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] installs and enables a version of the word breakers and stemmers for all languages supported by Full-Text Search with the exception of Korean.
+  [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)] installs and enables a version of the word breakers and stemmers for all languages supported by Full-Text Search with the exception of Korean.
 This topic describes how to switch from this version of these components to the previous version, or to switch back from the previous version to the new version.

  This topic does not discuss the following languages:

 -   **English**.
 To revert or restore the English components, see [Change the Word Breaker Used for US English and UK English](../../2014/database-engine/change-the-word-breaker-used-for-us-english-and-uk-english.md).

 -   **Danish, Polish, and Turkish**.
-The third-party word breakers for Danish, Polish, and Turkish that were included with previous releases of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] have been replaced with [!INCLUDE[msCoName](../../includes/msconame-md.md)] components.
+The third-party word breakers for Danish, Polish, and Turkish that were included with previous releases of [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] have been replaced with [!INCLUDE[msCoName](../includes/msconame-md.md)] components.

 -   **Czech and Greek**.
 There are new word breakers for Czech and Greek.
-Previous releases of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Full-Text Search did not include support for these two languages.
+Previous releases of [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] Full-Text Search did not include support for these two languages.

 -   **Korean**.
 The word breaker and stemmer for the Korean language are not upgraded in this release.